 Knowing that I wanted to go down the fashion, celebrity, beauty route, I began taking test shoots with as many models and companies or individuals that I could manage; created a website and then kept emailing my work to different, fashion companies.

 My first, paid shoot was with an online accessories company.
 They posted me a box of feather headbands and I created an ethereal, dreamlike studio shoot for which I cast a stunning, redhead model.
 Excitingly, this accessories company is Rock ‘N Rose who has grown and become an incredibly successful brand, collaborating with Pixie Lott for a collection, which I shot for them.
-Worked for magazines such as Cosmopolitan, shot fashion campaigns in luxurious locations such as Monaco and St. Tropez; doing advertising campaigns for prestigious clients such as Accessorize, Martini & Tresemmé and being given the opportunity to take portraits of artists such as Madness and Pixie Lott.
-I have also been televised as a guest photographer on ‘Made in Chelsea’, ‘The Only Way is Essex’ and ‘Austria’s Next Top Model’.
+Following that I worked for magazines such as Cosmopolitan, shot fashion campaigns in luxurious locations such as Monaco and St. Tropez; photographed advertising campaigns for clients such as Accessorize, Martini & Tresemmé and took portraits of artists such as Madness and Pixie Lott.
+I have also been televised as a guest photographer on ‘Made in Chelsea’, ‘The Only Way is Essex’ and ‘Britain’s Next Top Model’.

 Share this Post